zyklotomic/zyklotomic.github.io/blog/gsoc_2021_final_eval.md

 # Visualization Libraries for ghc-debug

+This page serves as a conclusion to my Google Summer of Code project this past summer.

+I had great fun this summer working on ghc-debug.
+Thank you so much to the community at `#ghc` on IRC for being so welcoming to me, and to Matthew Pickering for mentoring me.

 ### Google Summer of Code Project Link
 https://summerofcode.withgoogle.com/projects/#6368742172262400

 ## Completed Work

 - Added support for exporting the resulting graph from the TypePointsFrom analysis to the GML graph visualization format: [ghc-debug merge request #3](https://gitlab.haskell.org/ghc/ghc-debug/-/merge_requests/3)